inventit/moatjs-stub/README.md

 ## What is MOAT js?
 [MOAT js](http://dev.yourinventit.com/guides/moat-iot/moat-js) is a javascript API to build a server side application interacting with remote devices such as [OMA-DM](http://en.wikipedia.org/wiki/OMA_Device_Management) based devices, ZigBee devices and/or Android devices.
-It is a part of [MOAT IoT](http://dev.yourinventit.com/guides/moat-iot), which is a specification set of creating IoT applications running on Inventit® Service-Sync environment.
+It is a part of [MOAT IoT](http://dev.yourinventit.com/guides/moat-iot), which is a specification set of creating IoT/M2M applications running on Inventit® ServiceSync environment.

 *****
 The library offers you: